PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

     });
 ```

-> This method creates the builder, the configuration options (`WebhooksOptions`) and the subscription service (`IWebhooksSubscriptionsService`).
-It does NOT register the publisher.
+> This method creates the builder and the configuration options (`WebhooksOptions`).
+It does NOT register any other service (neither the publisher or the storage).

 The builder then allows registering additional services.